o-t-w/blog/src/content/blog/centering-things.md

 <button class="btn-example">Submit</button>  <button class="btn-example">query</button>

-That `text-box-edge` has so many potential values speaks to the fact that perhaps there is no foolproof boilerplate solution that works for all cases.
+That `text-box-edge` has so many potential values speaks to the fact that there is no foolproof boilerplate solution that works for all cases.
 Until this reaches broader browser support, we're stuck manually offsetting by a single pixel or two using `relative` positioning or applying uneven `padding` whenever things don't look quite right.